incremental goal setting

 A high achiever is not just someone who dreams big and never stops working.

 Take time to reflect on your progress and change your goals.
+This journey is a marathon, and you can’t take shortcuts if you want to maintain a healthy work life balance.

 Maybe you set an overly ambitious goal?